tableau/webdataconnector/docs3/wdc_create_oauth_connector.md

 ---
 {% include prelim_note.md %}

+* TOC
+{:toc}

+## What is OAuth?

+OAuth is an authentication protocol that allows your web data connector to request specific resources from a resource provider  on behalf of a specific resource owner.
+This is a more secure and usable alternative to a connector that asks the user directly for their Foursquare username and password.

+To use OAuth, your connector must be  registered with the OAuth resource provider.
+The provider assigns a *client ID* to identify the connector and a *client secret* that is known only by the connector and the OAuth provider and is used to authorize the connector to make requests on behalf of the user.

+When your connector contacts the OAuth provider, the connector passes the client ID to identify itself.
+The exact process for registering your connector differs for each provider, and is typically explained in the provider’s documentation for how to use their API.

+## Benefits of OAuth

+Using OAuth-based connections provides the following benefits:

+ * **Security**: Your database credentials are never known to or stored in Tableau Server, and the access token can be used only by Tableau on behalf of users.

+ * **Convenience**: Instead of having to embed your data source ID and password in multiple places, you can use the token provided for a particular data provider for all published workbooks and data sources that access that data provider.

+## Creating an OAuth connector

 To create your OAuth connector, we recommend that you first create a sample OAuth connector and edit the generated files.
 It's easier to get all the files and directory structure your connector needs by just using an existing example.

-* TOC
-{:toc}

 To create your OAuth connector, do the following steps.
-## Step 1: Create a boilerplate OAuth connector
+### Step 1: Create a boilerplate OAuth connector

 1. Enter the following command to create the connector: